vseryakov/backendjs/README.md

 * Exposes a set of Web service APIs over HTTP(S) using Express framework.
 * Database API supports Sqlite, PostgreSQL, MySQL, DynamoDB, Cassandra, MongoDB, Redis with all basic operations behaving the same way allowing to switch databases without changing the code.
-* Database driver for LevelDB, LMDB, CouchDB, Riak, ElasticSearch support only a subset of all database operations
+* Database drivers for LevelDB, LMDB, CouchDB, Riak, ElasticSearch support only a subset of all database operations
 * Easily extendable to support any kind of database, provides a database driver on top of Redis with all supported methods.
 * Provides accounts, connections, locations, messaging and icons APIs with basic functionality for a qucik start.
 * Supports crontab and queue job processing by seperate workers.